srinivasan-r23/netflixgpt/README.md

 createRoot in the index.js and render the root html add script tag proividing the src of index.tsx, and provide type as module. npm start

+## Tailwind Setup
+- follow the docs, install
+- init the tailwind
+- replace the config files
+- create postcssrc
+- paste the config
+- index.css paste the derivatives

+## React router
+- import createBrowser router
+- pass the array of element and path
+- provide the above created object to RouterProvider and render the same in the app